-ATEP 305 - Orthopedic Evaluation of Athletic Injuries I (3)
+ATEP 305 - Evaluation and Diagnosis in Athletic Training I (3)

 The Athletic Training Student will learn evaluation techniques including manual muscle testing, soft tissue palpation, bone palpation, special joint integrity testing techniques for the lower quarter, and gait analysis.
 The Athletic Training Student will be presented with practical situations in which critical thinking must be applied to the application of special testing techniques.